Michele Massimo Tarantini

-Michele Massimo Tarantini (born 7 August 1942) is an Italian film director.
+Michele Massimo Tarantini (7 August 1942 – 3 April 2026) was an Italian film director.

 Life and career

-Born in Corato, Bari, at young age Tarantini was assumed by the production company Dania Cinematografica, for which he held various positions including secretary of production, set designer, film editor and assistant director for Sergio Martino, Giuliano Carnimeo, Nando Cicero and Mariano Laurenti.
+Born in Rome, at young age Tarantini was assumed by the production company Dania Cinematografica, for which he held various positions including secretary of production, set designer, film editor and assistant director for Sergio Martino, Giuliano Carnimeo, Nando Cicero and Mariano Laurenti.

 Tarantini made his directorial debut in 1973 with a giallo-crime film, Seven Hours of Violence, but his first commercial success was the 1975 sexy comedy La liceale, which launched the career of Gloria Guida.
-Since then, Tarantini became one of the prominent and most successful directors in the commedia sexy all'italiana film genre.
+After then, Tarantini became one of the prominent and most successful directors in the commedia sexy all'italiana film genre.

 In 1983 Tarantini moved to Brazil, where he kept directing low-budget genre films, often under the stage name Michael E. Lemick.
-His last film is the 2001 comedy Se lo fai sono guai.
+His last film was the 2001 comedy Se lo fai sono guai.

+Tarantini died in Rio de Janeiro on 3 April 2026, at the age of 83.